haidequanbu/haidequanbu.github.io/_pages/about.md

 ### About me.

-I am a second-year master's student in Fudan University supervised by [Prof. Zhixu Li](http://demigroup.cn/staff/ZhiXuLi), and I work closely with [Dr. Xuwu Wang](https://dblp.org/pid/247/9313.html) and PhD student [Shisong Chen](http://www.cheniison.cn).
+I am a second-year master's student in Fudan University supervised by [Prof. Zhixu Li](https://demi.fudan.edu.cn/jiao_shixx/lzx.htm), and I work closely with [Dr. Xuwu Wang](https://dblp.org/pid/247/9313.html) and PhD student [Shisong Chen](https://scholar.google.com/citations?user=rYv7uh8AAAAJ&hl=en).
 My current research focus on natural language processing, multimodal knowledge graphs, and multimodal entity linking.
 May join the research of large lauguage model (LLM) in the future.

 ### News:
-* A new paper could be accessed at [arxiv](https://arxiv.org/abs/2403.01411)!
+* A new paper could be accessed through [arxiv](https://arxiv.org/abs/2403.01411)!
 <!-- * I will join [Shanghai AI Lab](https://www.shlab.org.cn/) as a research intern. -->
 * A new paper was accepted by Jounal of software (China).